EEL6871-Group3/middleware/README.md

 # Middleware for Kubernetes Node Scaling and Stress Testing
 ## Overview
-This middleware is designed to facilitate dynamic scaling of nodes in a Kubernetes cluster and stress testing individual nodes.
+This middleware is designed to facilitate dynamic scaling of nodes in a Kubernetes cluster and stress testing individual nodes, when instructed by the controller.
 The primary functionalities include:

 1. Cluster Scaling:
     - Start Node: Add a new node to the cluster.